mainkoon81/Linear-Model-project-SAS/README.md

- - **>Step 4. – Make a recommendation:** to whether the company should send the catalog or not.
+ - **>Step 4. – Make a recommendation:** to whether the company should send the catalogs or not.